'India's FY22 double-digit growth target highly ambitious'

-New Delhi, March 9 (IANS) The Indian economy looking to register strong double-digit growth in FY22 to recover quickly from the current bout of Covid-19-induced slowdown, may have set itself an ambitious target that would be hard to achieve given the continuing weak debt growth indicating that the uptick in economic activity remains subdued.
+New Delhi: The Indian economy looking to register strong double-digit growth in FY22 to recover quickly from the current bout of Covid-19-induced slowdown, may have set itself an ambitious target that would be hard to achieve given the continuing weak debt growth indicating that the uptick in economic activity remains subdued.

 According to a brokerage report, the debt growth in non-government non-financial (NGNF) sector, meaning household and corporate sectors, remains tepid indicating weaker economic activity.
 The NGNF debt grew just 5.0 per cent YoY in 3QFY21 - only marginally better than the record low growth of 4.6 per cent in 2QFY21.